PrincetonCS-UCA/LabQueueV2/api.md

 */queue/:queue/requests/:request* - edit contents of a request */queue/:queue/requests/:request/cancel* - cancels a request
-*/queue/:queue/requests/:request/claim* - sets request to inProgress, and sets current user as the helper */queue/:queue/requests/:request/complete* - completes a request
+*/queue/:queue/requests/:request/claim* - sets request to inProgress, and sets current user as the helper.
+Completely unimplemented at the moment.
+*/queue/:queue/requests/:request/complete* - completes a request

 */queue/:queue/policies/:policy* - edits details of a policy, including roles and users